Old Girls

 Our branches have continued to meet this year and have plans in place for gatherings throughout the year.
 We thank them for their ongoing loyalty and commitment.

-We are only too aware of the problem of maintaining connections and having updated contact information.
-Please use the web site form – Update My Details – to ensure your contact details are correct.
+We are only too aware of the problem of maintaining connections and the need for accurate contact information.
+Please use the website form – Update My Details which can now be completed online, to ensure your contact details are correct.

 Best wishes,